-1. August, for fall semester enrollment.

-2. December, for spring semester enrollment.
+- 1. August 9, 2004, for fall semester enrollment. - 2.
+December 15, 2004, for spring semester enrollment.

-3. , for summer session enrollment.

 NEW FRESHMEN

 Take the American College Test (ACT).
 All new freshmen are required to take the ACT prior to the start of classes.
 It is the University's preference that the ACT be taken early in the senior year of high school.
 Students may apply for admission before taking this test.
 Students who have taken either the SAT or the Washington Pre-College Test, but not the ACT, must take the ACT before arriving on campus for enrollment.